qBioTurin/epimod_FBAfunctions/README.md

 2. **FBAgreatmodeClass** generates the FBA_greatmod class in which all the elements needed for defining the FBA model to pass to GreatMod are saved.
 It takes in input a Matlab file
 3. **readMat** Reads matlab model and imports matlab cobra (ONLY) models into the R environment
 4. **FBA4Greatmod.generation** generates the *FBA_greatmod* class in which all the elements needed for defining the FBA model to pass to GreatMod are saved.
 It takes in input a Matlab file.
-5. **writeFBAfile.cpp**: Provides a C++ implementation (via Rcpp integration) for rapidly writing the FBA model data into a GLPK-compatible file format.

 ## FBA_greatmod class methods